bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 functionName (initialArguments); //initial call to the function

-- Javascript does not have _tail recursion optimization_ and therefore does not optimize recursive functions — this also means they sometimes fail if they “recurse very deeply”; On a side note, _tail call optimization_ is now supported in [ECMA-262](https://www.ecma-international.org/ecma-262/7.0/index.html#sec-tail-position-calls)
+- Javascript does not have _tail recursion optimization_ and therefore does not optimize recursive functions — this also means they sometimes fail if they “recurse very deeply "; On a side note, _tail call optimization_ is now supported in [ECMA-262](https://www.ecma-international.org/ecma-262/7.0/index.html#sec-tail-position-calls)

 ### Scope